Curitiba

 Other

-Curitiba is known for its efficient public transportation system, including the iconic green buses and innovative BRT (Bus Rapid Transit) network.
-The city is also recognized for its urban planning initiatives, parks, and environmental sustainability practices, making it a model for sustainable urban development in Brazil.
+Curitiba is known for its excellent public transportation system, including buses and the iconic tube-shaped bus stops.
+The city is recognized for its urban planning and sustainable initiatives, making it a model for environmentally friendly practices.
+Curitiba also hosts various cultural events, festivals, and food fairs throughout the year.

 Curitiba – capital of the Brazilian state of Paraná